DPickei/nonprofit_data_scraper/README.md

 0. Install dependencies into a virtual environment

 1. Download desired years of 990 data
     - Download from [here](https://www.irs.gov/charities-non-profits/form-990-series-downloads)
-    - Download into 'nonprofit_raw_data > xml_files'
+    - Download xml files into 'nonprofit_raw_data > xml_files'
-    - Note: No need to download 'Index file for YYYY (CSV)'
+    - Download 'Index file for YYYY (CSV)' files into 'nonprofit_raw_data > annual_filings_csv'

 2. Populate config values
     - ein_list: EINs of organizations you wish to gather data from.
 To find the EIN of an organization, use [this](https://projects.propublica.org/nonprofits/) search page